Light Dark Matter from Inflaton Decay: Light DM from Inflaton Decay

 where $k_{\rm IR}$ represents the momentum of DM produced at $t\sim t_i$, i.e., $k_{\rm IR}\sim \frac{a(t_i)}{a({t_R})}p_\chi$.
 If $\bar{f}\ll1$ during the whole reheating epoch, we obtain $B^{\rm (reh)}\sim 2 t_R \Gamma_{\phi \to \chi \chi}^{(0)}$.
 This result does not depend whether the DM is a fermion or a boson.

 The case with $\bar{f}\gtrsim 1$ is interesting.
 In this case, the exponential nature in Eq.\ \eqref{number} becomes important and $B$ depends on the statistics of $\chi$.
-When $\chi$ is bosonic, the integral is dominated at $k\sim k_{\rm IR}$; in other words, the production of the DM becomes most efficient at the beginning of the reheating.
+When $\chi$ is bosonic, the integral is dominated at $k\sim k_{\rm IR}$; in other words, the production of the DM becomes most efficient at the beginning of the reheating at which the effect of the Bose enhancement becomes the largest because $\bar{f}\propto n_\f/H \propto a^{-3/2}$.
 Due to the exponential enhancement, $B^{\rm (reh)}\gtrsim 2t_R \Gamma_{\phi \to \chi \chi}^{(0)}$.
 Thus, the DM production during the reheating era is enhanced via the DASER mechanism.
 Since $e^{2\bar{f}}$ changes rapidly as a function of time, $\bar{f}$ does not have to be much larger than unity to obtain the value of $B$ given in Fig.\ref{fig:DM}.
 In Fig.\ref{fig:fbar}, we show the contours of constant $2\bar{f}(t_i)$ to satisfy Eq.\ \eqref{abcon}, assuming $a(t_i)=0.5a(t_R)$.
 On the blue solid and dashed contours, $B^{\rm (reh)}=B$ and $B^{\rm (reh)}=0.1B$ are assumed, respectively.
 In the latter case, the contribution from the preheating epoch may be dominant.
 Notice that, for the case of $a(t_i)=0.5a(t_R)$, the red shift during the inflaton oscillation period is short and $n_\chi(t_R)\sim O(gp_\chi^3 e^{2\bar{f}(t_R)})$.
 Then, we can find that the value of $e^{2\bar{f}(t_R)}$ giving rise to the relevant DM density scales as $\propto (r^3/m_\chi)$.
 Numerically, for the case of $\bar{f}(t_i)\gtrsim 1$, we find that Fig.\ \ref{fig:fbar} gives:

 to make $\Omega_\chi$ to be consistent with the DM density parameter with $B^{\rm (reh)}=B$ ($B^{\rm (reh)}=0.1B$).
 This fit is relevant for the parameter region with $r\gtrsim 1$.
 We find that our prediction of $\bar{f}$ does not change much even if the contribution from the preheating epoch is sizable.\footnote {If the inflaton condensate is significantly fragmented during the preheating (see footnote\,\ref{ft:1}), we may need $\bar{f}(t_i)$ larger than the value given in Eq.\ \eqref{fitfbar} because the exponential enhancement may not as strong as inflaton decay.
 However, a certain level of the exponential growth is needed since the DM number within the sphere of radius $m_\f/2$ is over occupied to explain the DM abundance.
 Thus we expect again that $2\bar{f}$ does not have to be much larger to realize the relevant DM density.} We also use the distribution function given in Eq.\ \eqref{number} to numerically estimate the averaged velocity, $\sqrt{\vev{v^2}}$, with $B=B^{\rm (reh)}$ to recast the Lyman-$\a$ constraint and the future reach of 21cm line observation, which are shown in the figure by the gray and pink regions, respectively.